 Most small towns once had a public well and pump for the use of citizens.
 A few of these still survive throughout Georgia and are usually sheltered by a gazebo or pavilion.
-Such a structure would likely have not been present when these wells were first built.

 In 2010, Vonnice Brown wrote: I have always loved this building and about a year ago, I purchased it from the Harris family.
 The bank was built in the early 1900’s and was open only 3 years as a bank.
 In trying to determine a date of construction, I compared Vonnice’s information with the transcript of an old lawsuit brought by the bank in 1916 against a Mr. Odum.
 If the bank only operated three years, that would put the date of construction around 1915.
 Amazing that it only served as a bank for three years.
 It’s a beautiful old building.